Winter Cress – Weekly Weeder #20

 Winter Cress flowers is important as an early season source of nectar and pollen for bees and some butterflies.
 Its seeds are eaten by some birds such as doves and grosbeaks.

 Before the plant blossoms (for second year plants) or after the first fall frosts (for first year plants), the leaves are edible as salad greens, although bitter.
 Once it has blossomed, the leaves become so bitter as to be inedible.
-Caution is advised in eating the raw plant, only small amounts 1 tbls. chopped leaves or less. (source) Unopened blossoms (buds) are edible if cooked lightly in a manner similar to broccoli.
-The plant is rich in vitamins C and A. Check out a recipe for stir fried winter cress here.
-I tried some of the unopened buds raw this spring, and they do taste a bit like broccoli – really strong, stinky broccoli.
+Caution is advised in eating the raw plant, only small amounts – 1 tbsp. chopped leaves or less.
+Unopened blossoms (buds) are edible if cooked lightly in a manner similar to broccoli.
+The plant is rich in vitamins C and A. I tried some of the unopened buds raw this spring, and they do taste a bit like broccoli – really strong, stinky broccoli.
 Cooking is highly recommended!

 Medicinal Uses of Winter Cress